The Francis Inquiry Report

 The Francis Report tells the story of appalling suffering of many patients within a culture of secrecy and defensiveness.

-Although the public inquiry was focused on one hospital, it highlights a system failure within healthcare.
-As a consequence the 1,782 page report has 290 recommendations which have major implications for all levels of healthcare services in England.
+Although the public inquiry was focused on one hospital, it highlighted a system failure within healthcare.
+As a consequence the 1,782 page report has 290 recommendations which had major implications for all levels of healthcare services in England.

 - new Ofsted-style ratings for hospitals and care homes overseen by an Independent Chief Inspector of Hospitals and Chief Inspector of Social Care;

 - a statutory duty of candour for organisations which provide care and are registered with the Care Quality Commission;